Things to do nearby Orchard Barn

 Rising above the nearby village of Bassenthwaite is the mountainous Whinlatter Forest with numerous mountain bike trails, walking trails, a Go Ape! high rope course, and even Segway tours!
 The shop and café in the visitor centre are well-worth visiting, as is the information display and webcam of the Osprey nesting site that overlooks Bassenthwaite Lake.

 Why not indulge yourself with a spot of pampering while on your Lake District break?
-Just ten minutes' walk from Latrigg View is Oxley’s Spa which has a restaurant, bar and spa facilities.
+Visit Oxley’s Spa in Applethwaite, which has a restaurant, bar and spa facilities.
 At the other end of Bassenthwaite Lake lies Armathwaite Hall, which also has a highly acclaimed spa.
 So much choice, where to head first?

 If you’re instead looking for action and adventure, a gentle lakeside stroll, or just a bit of retail therapy, the ever-popular market town of Keswick is two-miles away and is a hub of activity.
 For those on the trail of adventure, why not rent a bike from Keswick Mountain Bikes, scramble up the climbing wall or have take to the water on a range of boats including Dragon, canoe, sailing and Viking?
 As the Adventure Capital of the Lake District, Keswick offers just about every outdoor activity you could hope for.